hhoffstaette/sqredir/README.md

 The cmake configuration step is aware of all the usual cmake flags and will also consider any custom CXX (hello clang!) or CXXFLAGS.

-The lkast step should give you a single binary called 'sqredir'.
+The last step should give you a single binary called 'sqredir'.
 Copy it wherever you want it to go, and copy the template sqredir.conf to /etc (built-in default location) or anywhere else you want.